MP4 files at 18fps!

 Plus, our customers have repeatedly noted our great customer care, and it shows in our stellar customer testimonials

 Wolverine PDF User Manual

-We hope you don't hesitate any longer ... those memories are fading off the films stored in a box in the closet.
+We hope you don't hesitate any longer ... those memories are fading off the films stored in a box in the drawer or closet.